-The SISSG is focused more narrowly and deeply on genomics; applicants who want to get a taste of a broad range of biomarkers should instead consider the RSF Summer Institute on Biological Approaches in the Social Sciences (co-organized by Greg Miller, Thomas McDade, and Emma Adam).
+Adam).
+The Summer Institute in Social Science Genomics is focused more narrowly and deeply on genomics—and applicants who want to get a taste of a broad

 Technical questions about the application portal (Fluxx) can be sent to email@example.com